-Kim is the Climate Justice Director and Acting Deputy Director at Puget Sound Sage.
+Kim is the Interim Executive Director at Puget Sound Sage.
 Kim has a true love of people and is a passionate champion for justice.
 She knows that success is not a zero sum game and that true sustainability is not achieved when it is at the expense of others.
 She has a passion for working where sustainability and economic development intersect, which is often where people of color and low-wage communities converge.

 Kim brings 18 years of experience in public service and grassroots developments spanning youth and adult economic development, racial equity, sustainability and climate justice, food justice, health equity, affordable housing, restorative justice and international development.
 Most recently, Kim served as the Director Social Equity and Inclusion for a local environmental organization and as the Director of Sustainability for Multnomah County.

 Kim holds a Master’s in Business Administration in Sustainable Business from the Bainbridge Graduate Institute (now Presidio Graduate School) in Seattle, a Master’s of Urban Studies, Community Development, from Portland State University, and two bachelor’s degrees from Georgetown University.
 Kim has had the privilege to be Larry and Lynn Powe's daughter, live on four continents, marry a wonderful partner and have a daily teacher in her daughter.

 Ngam is the Development Director at Puget Sound Sage.
 Ngam oversees the Development Department and provides overall strategic communications counsel to the organization.

 Prior to joining Sage, Ngam worked in development for the Washington Bus, a nonprofit organization that engages young people in politics.
 She also previously served as Executive Account Assistant at GMMB, a strategic communications agency, where she helped execute large-scale initiatives that are ambitious in scope, particularly in the areas of maternal, newborn and child health, nutrition and malaria in Vietnam and Africa.